JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ## Using Lombok-generated declarations in Kotlin

 You can use Java's Lombok-generated declarations in Kotlin code.
-If you generate these declarations in a Java module and use them in another Kotlin module, everything works out of the box.
-If you need to generate and use such declarations in the same mixed Java/Kotlin module, learn how to do this on the [Lombok compiler plugin's page](lombok.md).
+If you need to generate and use these declarations in the same mixed Java/Kotlin module, learn how to do this on the [Lombok compiler plugin's page](lombok.md).
+If you call such declarations from another module, then you don't need to use this plugin for the compilation of that another module.